cemreefe/MarkdownBlogger-Test/source/blog/i-hate-password-managers.md

 ![image](https://github.com/user-attachments/assets/d0cc9b55-a485-4dee-9d14-944555fe1802)

 There is something we call a "single point of failure" in engineering lingo.
 And a password manager is simply that.
-Using a password managers introduce a single point of failure into your online life.
+Using a password manager introduces a single point of failure into your online life.
 Where your logging into any other application is dependent on a shabby corporate tool.

 ![image](https://github.com/user-attachments/assets/bbbeab43-4078-41e3-b235-aed9b737557c)